juanluiscr27/data-structures-and-algorithms-python/README.md

 Arrays are defined as the collection of items with same data types stored at contiguous memory locations.
 Each item stored in an array is called an *element*.
 Each location of an element in an array has a numerical value which is used to identify the element, and we call it *index*.
-Each data element in an Array can be randomly accessed by using its index number.
+Each data element in an Array can be randomly accessed by using its index number fast.
+However, adding or inserting new data at a specific location in an Array carries high costs.

 Arrays are useful because:
 * Searching a value in an array is easier.